konzolaw/HEFITS/README.md

 - [Mike Kevin Mugambi]()
 - [Joram Kireki]()

 ## Acknowledgements

-This work is a success thanks to `CS` courseware, and materials related to it.
+This work is a success thanks to the group members who contributed immensely and dedicated their time and resources to this undertaking.